A generalized novel approach based on orthonormal polynomial wavelets with an application to Lane-Emden equation: Method of Solution

-In this approach we are using method of collocation for discretization and then using Hermite wavelet for further computation, finally Newton-Raphson method to solve the resultant nonlinear system of equation.
+In this approach, we use the method of collocation for discretization and then we use an orthogonal polynomial wavelet for further computation.
+Finally, the Newton-Raphson method is used to solve the resulting nonlinear system of equation.